lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 - The company has a set of branches and every branch will need its own website, possibly in multiple languages (!)
 - Most of the content but not all (!) will be the same
-- The design must be the same and editors should have very little room for diverging from the original design
+- The design must be the same for every website and editors should have very little room for diverging from the original design
 - All (!) content should be editable by editors, ideally in a WYSIWYG way, stored in a CMS